 Web apps are very common today – webmail, social networks, streaming, shopping sites, and more are web apps we use daily.
 With complex features and the need to handle many users, web app development today uses agile methodologies.

-What is the Difference Between Web Applications and Websites?
+What is the Difference Between Web Apps and Mobile Apps?

 Skills Required for Web App Development